 IMPORTANT – You only have 30 days from the start date of your program to add family members to your policy, so don’t be late!

 Visit www.mystudentplan.ca/bcit to download the family add-on form and take it to the BCITSA Health & Dental office in SE2.

-You can pay in person at the BCITS Health & Dental office in SE2.
-We accept all forms of payment.
+We accept Debit, cash, or cheque payments in person at the BCITS Health & Dental office in SE2.

-You can also complete and pay for this process online.
+You can also complete and pay for this process online by Credit Card.
 Complete the ‘Family Add-on’ for under the ‘Opt-out/Enroll’ banner.
 Once this form is submitted you will receive a confirmation email with a link to pay online.

 If you have previously opted out of the plan, you can opt—in within 30 days of your program start date every year.
 You may also opt—in within 30 days of losing your comparable other coverage.

 Then bring the form to the BCITSA Student Health & Dental Plan office in SE2 Rm.
 286 — Student Association Centre.
 Please come by the office or email us at email@example.com ahead of time for a quote on the cost of opting back in and information on payment methods.